CSBP-CPSE/SLA-ZTA/README.md

 ```
 from SLA-ZTA import SLA

-SLA.main(test.csv, 4574, 0, 2500, 0.75, 0.90)
+SLA.main(2011Flows.csv, 0, 2500, 0.75, 0.90)
 ```

-The variables required to run the program are, in this order:
+The only variable required to run the program is:
 * inputFile - a CSV file with three columns: RES, POW, and TotalFlow.
-Original RES and POW codes should be mapped to numbers from 1 to the total number of areas.
+Original RES and POW codes no longer need to be mapped to numbers from 1 to the total number of areas, but will be automatically mapped within the program and converted back before output.

-* numberOfAreas - integer value of highest area present in input file
+Other optional variables can be used to customize the result:
 * lowestPopulation - smallest population eligible to be a successful cluster, and value associated with highest required self-containment.
 Default 0.
 * highestPopulation - largest population, used only for setting highest self-containment endpoint.
 Default 25,000.
 * lowestSelfContainment - the lowest level of self-containment required for a cluster to be considered viable.
 Applies to the area with the highest population by default.
 Default 0.75.
 * highestSelfContainment - the highest level of self-containment required for a cluster to be considered viable.
 Applies to the area with the lowest population by default.
 Default 0.90.
+* outputName - the prefix that will be used for output files.
+Default "SLA".
+* minimumFlow - the smallest flow that can be considered bythe program.
+Default 20.

 This code is created and maintained by the Centre for Special Business Projects, Statistics Canada.